Art Weis – Professor

 Cameron So (M.Sc – September 2018 – November 2020)

-I am investigating the adaptive potential of a field mustard (Brassica rapa) in response to climate change, continuing an existing project begun by Sydney Rotman (M.Sc 2018).
-Most of my research will be conducted using the Experimental Warming Arrays at the Koffler Scientific Reserve, which raises the air temperature of a plot to mimic future climatic conditions.
-I have broad research interests that intersect conservation, climate change, and genetics, so please approach me if there’s something I should know!
+I investigated the adaptive potential of a field mustard (Brassica rapa) to future climate warming, continuing an existing project begun by Sydney Rotman (M.Sc 2018).
+Most of my research was conducted using the Experimental Warming Arrays at the Koffler Scientific Reserve, which raises the air temperature of a plot to mimic future climatic conditions.
+I have broad research interests that intersect conservation, climate change, and genetics.
+I am currently exploring prospective graduate programs for my doctoral studies.